Updated for 2023

 11401 Arlington Ave., Riverside, CA 92505

 The Hidden Valley Nature Center is located on 1500 acres and includes 25 miles of hiking and equestrian trails.
 The Nature Center is open on Saturdays from 10:00 am to 4:00 pm and includes a variety of interactive activities for children, including the chance to observe live animals.
 Families will also enjoy the pond and picnic area.
-A variety of educational activities are held throughout the year (including a Little Explorers program, summer camp, Friday Family nights, and the Junior Naturalist Program on Saturday mornings); check the website for details.
-And mark the calendar, the Hidden Valley Nature Center is hosting Archaeology Day on October 15th.
+A variety of educational activities are held throughout the year.
+Check the website for details.

 Rancho Jurupa Park